DimitriKwihangana/Deep_QLearning_with_Atari/README.md

 ## Environment Selection
 We selected an Atari game from the Gymnasium collection for training and evaluation.
 The environment provides a challenging yet structured reinforcement learning task that enables the agent to improve over time through deep Q-learning.

+## Reason why we chose CNNPolicy (Convolutional Neural Network) over MLPPolicy (Multilayer Perceptron)
+We chose CNNPolicy (Convolutional Neural Network Policy) for our Deep Q-Learning agent because our environment, an Atari game, provides image-based observations.
+CNNs are specifically designed to process spatial information in images, allowing the agent to automatically extract important features like objects and movement patterns.
+In contrast, MLPs (Multilayer Perceptrons) would require flattening the images, which loses crucial spatial relationships, making CNNs the better choice for achieving higher performance in Atari environments.

 ## 📜 Training Scripts
 ### 1️⃣ Training Script (train.py)
 This script is responsible for training the DQN agent and saving the trained model for later evaluation.